wnorcbrown/serde-numpy/README.md

 ### Transposed arrays deserialization

-For this test we test the speed of deserializing multiple data types which have been serialized in a row-wise fashion and converting it to column-wise arrays during deseriliazition.
+For this test we test the speed of deserializing multiple data types which have been serialized in a row-wise fashion and converting it to column-wise arrays during deserializition.

 ![alt text](profile/transpose_profile.png "Transpose columns profiling")